AdaBoost for Classification - Example

 The three underlying models and their predictions for the sample.

 The final prediction is achieved by adding up the influences of each tree for the predicted classes.
 In this example the first and the third stump predict “go rock climbing” and the second stump predicts “don’t go rock climbing”.
-The first and the third stump have an influence of $1.099 + 1.099 = 2.198$, and the second stump has an influence of $1.099$.
-That means the influence for the prediction “go rock climbing” is higher and this is thus our final prediction.
+The first and the third stump have an influence of

 The predictions and their influences to determine the final prediction.